Planet 13 Holdings (OTCQB:PLNHF)Makes Big Announcement After Solid Earnings – Oracle Dispatch

 In fact, Tyson’s products have proven to be successful for Planet 13 in the past.
 The vice president of sales and marketing at the company David Farris stated that the Tyson Ranch, which was a pre-roll, proved to be a big hit as well.
 It was launched exclusively at the same Superstore back in March 2019.
 Nevada is fast becoming one of the leading markets for cannabis, and last year, Planet 13 grabbed as much as 9% of total sales in the state.

-Find out when $PLNHF’s reaches critical levels.
+Find out when $PLNHF reaches critical levels.
 Subscribe to OracleDispatch.com Right Now by entering your Email in the box below.

 Earnings Review